antbag-pm-pl/VoteStreak/README.md

 A quick note. your player has to be online in the server and have joined at __least__ once with this plugin installed to reset their streak. otherwise you cannot modify streaks.
 (sigh. thats annoying. we will eventually find a fix to this)

+# For Developers:
+this plugin has an extensive api so at the moment we havent introduced the todo features but with our api you can do whatever you want already. have fun:)

 # Permissions
 - `votestreak.streak.command`
 - `votestreak.reset.command`